Theta-Limited/OpenAthenaIOS/README.md

 SRTM elevation
 data](https://portal.opentopography.org/raster?opentopoID=OTSRTM.082015.4326.1)

-If you try to load an elevation model containing TIFF compression, the application will crash.
-Currently, its not possible to intercept this crash (in Swift parlance, catch the exception) because the app is written in Swift and the library is written in Objective-C.
+If you try to load or use an elevation model containing TIFF compression, the application will catch the NSException and not compute the altitude for the target location.

 ## Load a GeoTIFF Digital Elevation Model  ⛰: